 1.1 Students and clients are encouraged, wherever possible, to resolve concerns or difficulties directly with the person(s) concerned to deal with the issue before it becomes a formal complaint.
 GBAT staff members are available to assist students to resolve their issues

 1.2 Matters that cannot be resolved at the time they occur must be referred to the GBAT Chief Executive Officer for review.
-Students must lodge a formal complaint via the Complaints and Appeals Form available at our offices.
+Students must lodge a formal complaint within 14 days of the event or incident occuring.
+The formal complaint must be lodged via the Complaints and Appeals Form available at our offices or by emailing firstname.lastname@example.org.
+A form will be forwarded to the student within 3 business days of request.
+Students must lodge the completed form via email to email@example.com within 7 days of the date we provide you the form and we will acknowledge its receipt.
 The following procedure will be followed when a complaint form is received:

 1.4 The Chief Executive Officer will provide the complainant with a written response within 20 working days from when the complaint is received at GBAT, and will include information that demonstrates how the matter was reviewed and what actions and outcomes have been identified as a result of the complaint.